tikv/website/content/docs/5.1/concepts/explore-tikv-features/cas.md

 return prevValue;
 ```

 The atomicity guarantees that the new value is calculated based on the up-to-date information.
-If the value is updated by another thread in the meantime, the write would fail.
+If the value is updated by another thread at the same time, the write would fail.

 ## Prerequisites

-Install TiUP, jshell, download tikv-client JAR files，and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).
+Make sure that you have installed TiUP, jshell, download tikv-client JAR files，and start a TiKV cluster according to [TiKV in 5 Minutes](../../tikv-in-5-minutes).

 ## Verify CAS

-If you want to verify whether CAS works, take the following steps.
+To verify whether CAS works, take the following steps.

 ### Step 1: Write the code to test CAS